 Yes but not always.

 One might mistake one’s intolerance or hypersensitivity to fructose for gluten.
-This can also create several health-issues that might even prove life-threatening in certain cases.
 Some of its polymers are called fructans and are often found in wheat, fruits, vegetables, and legumes.
 It is better to know what triggers reactions in your body before concluding anything.